Discrimination against people with HIV/AIDS: Misconceptions about at-risk populations

-Tim McCaskell explains that AIDS wasn't seen as a health crisis until public health officials realized that marginalized people could infect other, non-marginalized people.
+Tim McCaskell explains that AIDS was not seen as a health crisis until public health officials realized that marginalized people could infect other, non-marginalized people.
 This was the first time that he realized that medicine and health were viewed as political topics.
 Suddenly, access to proper health care became a political problem.
 AIDS Action Now explored the fact that medical professionals were treating people in the hospital as lesser humans.
 He also found out that there was no money for research or education.
 Doctors were ignoring their roles as fiduciaries for medically fragile people while the public believed that the doctor-patient relationship meant remaining as neutral as possible.

 Many people incorrectly believe that HIV is exclusive to gay men who have sex, but, although the risks are higher for gay and bisexual males, anyone is susceptible to contracting the virus regardless of their sexual orientation, race, age, and so forth.
 Some forms of violence such as childhood trauma, rape, and sexual assault can lead people to engage in unsafe sexual practices which would increase their chances of contracting HIV.
 In some cases, young girls and women who experience these traumatic events become sex workers or engage in prostitution which further increases these risks as well as contributes to the development of AIDS with lack of treatment.

 These discriminatory views of HIV-positive patients also persist within the medical field.
 A 2006 study of health professionals in Los Angeles County found that 56 percent of nursing facilities, 47 percent of obstetricians, and 26 percent of plastic surgeons had unlawfully refused to treat an HIV-positive patient, citing concerns of HIV transmission.
 Overall, this societal stigma and discrimination has exacerbated distrust towards healthcare workers within the HIV-positive population.
 The health care community therefore has an ethical duty to dispel stereotypes and misconceptions about HIV.